How to Use the Command 'badblocks' (with Examples)

 Explanation:

-• badblocks: The command used for searching bad blocks on a device.
+• badblocks: The primary command used to search for bad blocks on disk storage.

 Example Output: